Syntax3rror404/LIFVR-Docs/interactions.md

 Further by default the thumb will be locked to the defined grab pose (in both aligner and static animation mode).
 If you want to enable that the thumb reacts to button touches while grabbing, you can set `LockThumbPose = False` in the Grab Handler component (or interaction point) details panel under `Settings -> Grabbing` (or in the interaction point `Settings -> Animations`).

+> [!IMPORTANT]
->**_Important:_** If an actor has an interaction point and grab handler the variables of the interaction point are always prioritized and will override the ones in the grab handler component.
+> If an actor has an interaction point and grab handler the variables of the interaction point are always prioritized and will override the ones in the grab handler component.

 There exist different general grab types for the VR (Physics)Hands which drive different logic mainly based on the different animation methods.
 The general grab types are: